jowo-io/next-auth-nostr-provider/README.md

     /**
      * @param {object} color
      *
-     * Override the default QR code background color.
-If left undefined,
+     * Override the theme's background color.
-     * the QR will be styled based on the theme styles.
      */
     qrBackground: "#ffffff",

     /**
      * @param {object} color
      *
-     * Override the default QR code foreground color.
-If left undefined,
+     * Override the theme's QR code foreground color.
-     * the QR will be styled based on the theme styles.
      */
     qrForeground: "#000000",

     /**
      * @param {number} margin
      *
-     * Override the default QR code margin.
+     * Override the theme's QR code margin value.
      */
     qrMargin: 2,

     /**
      * @param {string} loginButtonBackground
      *
      * Override the theme's button background color.
-This is the button that's shown in the `next-auth` login screen.
+This is the button that's shown in the
+     * `next-auth` login screen alongside your other providers.
      */
     loginButtonBackground: "#24292f",

     /**
      * @param {string} loginButtonText
      *
      * Override the theme's button text color.
-This is the button that's shown in the `next-auth` login screen.
+This is the button that's shown in the
+     * `next-auth` login screen alongside your other providers.
      */
     loginButtonText: "#ffffff",
   },